shawnwz/aws-s3-image-service-beanstalk/README.md

 this is a nodejs project comply with aws beanstalk protocal.
-A backend service to upload image to aws s3 and resize image on the fly. you can test it by postman.
+A backend service to upload image to aws s3 and resize image on the fly. you can test it by postman. you need AWS credential with permission to access s3, EC2, beanstalk writting and so on...

 ---
 ## Requirements